pdorczuk/kube-system-apps/README.md

 bash kubeadm.sh
 ```

-You should now have a working Kubernetes cluster that we can play with.
+We should now have a working Kubernetes cluster that we can play with.

 ### Installing